-If an emergency exists that threatens the general public it may be necessary to advise residents in the EPZ to shelter themselves in their homes.
+If an emergency exists that threatens the general public, it may be necessary to advise residents in the EPZ or with egress issues to shelter themselves in their homes.
 The decision to advise residents to shelter themselves will be made by the On-Scene Commander in consultation with the Incident Commander.
 If the situation requires immediate action the On-Scene Commander is authorized to begin notifying the general public without consulting the Incident Commander.
 Sheltering should be considered the primary protective measure in limited circumstances when:

-- S There is not enough time or warning to safely evacuate the public who may be at risk; - S The emergency is of short duration (several minutes to half an hour); - § Residents are waiting for evacuation assistance; - S During a sour gas release of limited duration (i.e. pipeline rupture); - The location of the release has not been identified; or - S The public would be at higher risk if evacuated.
+- There is not enough time or warning to safely evacuate the public who may be at risk; - Residents are waiting for evacuation assistance; - § During a gas release of limited duration (i.e. pipeline rupture); - The location of the release has not been identified; or - § The public would be at higher risk if evacuated.

-The Public Safety Coordinator is responsible for organizing the notification of residents in the EPZ.
+The Public Safety Coordinator is responsible for organizing the notification of residents in the PAZ and beyond.
 The Public Safety Coordinator will advise residents to:

-- § Remain indoors and close all doors and windows; - Plug all air intakes into the building; - S Extinguish all ignition sources (pilot lights on water heaters, stoves, etc.); - § Not smoke, have any open flame or operate electrical appliances; and - S Move to an interior room (away from windows) on the upper floor of the building and wait for further instructions.
+- Remain indoors and close all doors and windows; - Plug all air intakes into the building; - S Extinguish all ignition sources (pilot lights on water heaters, stoves, etc.); - Refrain from smoking or operating electrical appliances; - § Stay away from windows; - § For sour gas (H2S) releases move to the upper floors of the home; and - S Await further instruction from AltaGas or Cenovus personnel.